 We can't give away every nuance of our strategy, (that's why our clients pay us the big bucks), but we will give you the basics and teach you the concept.
 In the end, if you want to build a Championship team at the draft, and you want the same edge that we use to win consistently at every level, you are going to have to come to the site and read the entire section on Tiering and all of our other strategies that we guarantee make you better.

 OK, so here goes…

 It all starts with the Rankings which get broken down into “Tiers”.
 Meaning we group players of similar talent level together.
-So at QB for example, we're talking about grouping Drew Brees, Tom Brady, Aaron Rogers in the same tier.
+So at QB for example, we're talking about grouping Andrew Luck and Aaron Rodgers in the same tier.
 Every player in any particular tier becomes interchangeable, meaning we expect them to have similar production.
-In other words, we don't care if we have Brees or Brady, either way we have a top level QB.
+In other words, we don't care if we have Rodgers or Luck, either way we have a top level QB.

 That concept repeats itself right on down the rankings at each position.
 The tier is made where there is a noticeable drop off of talent.

 To us, it's almost like the Scouting Combine; they don't even have names at this point any more.
 They will all put up similar numbers so it doesn't matter which one you take.
 Sometimes the tiers have a lot of players in them, meaning we expect a bunch of guys to have similar numbers at the end of the day; and sometimes there are only 1 or 2 guys in a tier.